Kahlan-walcott/GVSU-CIS350-lokds/docs/software_requirements_specification.md

    2. R2: The game shall allow the character to jump when the user pushes the up key.
 7. Keeping the items the character picks up.
    1. R1: The game shall allow the picked up items to be stored.
+8. The map needs to consist of tiles
+   1. R1: The game shall load in pixel tiles that look like stones or water.
+9. The character needs to be animated.
+   1. R1: The character shall change based on the movements.

 # Non-Functional Requirements
 1. Playing music and sound effects thought out the game.